 Example: compulsory uniform with logo

-Mika is an office assistant and her employer requires her to wear shirts her employer has designed with the company logo embroidered on them.
-Mika buys 2 shirts from her employer.
-As part of her uniform, she also has to wear plain black pants and black shoes.
+Mike is a gym instructor.
+He has to wear t-shirts his employer provides with the company logo embroidered on them.
+As part of his uniform, he also has to wear black shorts and sports shoes.